InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 C) Provides support for granting and revoking roles
 D) None the above

+> AccessControl only add 2 specifics roles which are described in this question.
+The owner has the ability to grant or revoke these roles.
+If you need more roles, you should use AccessControlEnumerable
+>

 ---

 **Q16 If OpenZeppelin’s isContract(address) returns false for an address then**